srushtims2108/minimal-ecommerce/README.md

 ## ⚙️ Local Development

- ✅ 1.
+### ✅ 1.
 Clone the repository

 git clone https://github.com/srushtims2108/minimal-ecommerce.git
 cd minimal-ecommerce

 ✅ 2.
 Install dependencies
 npm install

 ✅ 3.
 Configure environment variables
 Copy the example file:
 cp .env.example .env
 Then fill in your actual credentials inside the .env file.

 ✅ 4.
-Run the app (development mode)

-npm run dev
+Run the app (development mode) npm run dev
-App will run at: http://localhost:3000
+The app will run at: http://localhost:3000

 🐳 Docker Setup (Production-ready)

-Ensure Docker and Docker Compose are installed.
+Make sure you have Docker and Docker Compose installed.

 ✅ a.
 Run both MongoDB and the app

 docker-compose up --build
 This will:

 Spin up a MongoDB container